Convergence of spherical averages for actions of Fuchsian Groups: Strong connectivity and aperiodicity

-The scheme of the proof of property~\ref{item:path-to-Omega} is similar in all cases.
-Namely, we show that this property holds for the set $\Omega_0=\{A_0(e):e\in G_0\}$.
+Property~\ref{item:path-to-Omega} is proven in the same way in all cases.
+Namely, if $\R$ does not belong to the special case of Remark~\ref{rem:specialcase}, let $\Omega=\{A_0(e):e\in G_0\}$.
 First of all, we can reach an $A$-state from a state $j$ via a series of states of the form $C\dots CDA$.
-Then we transform an $A$-state to a state with smaller index $i_+$, arriving eventually to a set $k$ with $\pi(k)=A(\hat e)$ and $i_{+,L/R}(k)=1$.
+Then we transform an $A$-state to a state with smaller index $i_+$, arriving eventually at a state $k$ with $\pi(k)=A(\hat e)$ and $i_{+,L/R}(k)=1$.
 Then the state $k$ can be followed by a state $A_0(e)$ where $e$ is any label not adjacent to $\hat e^{-1}$.